Evaluation of Hyperglycemia

 - Administer normal saline bolus dose of 1 L followed by 500 ml/hour.

-- Administer insulin regular in bolus dose of 0.1 units per kg, and then start continuous infusion at the rate of 0.1 units per kg per hour.
+- Administer insulin regularly in a bolus dose of 0.1 units per kg, and then start continuous infusion at the rate of 0.1 units per kg per hour.

 - If serum phosphate levels are below 1.5 mg/dL, start K2PO4 at the rate of 0.5 ml/hour.

-- If pH is below 6.9, bicarbonate should be administered.
+- If the pH is below 6.9, bicarbonate should be administered.